 Variations

-Iced dirty chai latte is a refreshing summer alternative to the hot version.
-To create this cooling variation, I often use cold brew coffee instead of hot espresso, which results in a smoother, less acidic flavor.
+- Iced Dirty Chai Latte uses cold brew coffee instead of hot espresso for a smoother, less acidic flavor.
 The chai concentrate is mixed with the cold brew over ice, then topped with cold milk or a dairy-free alternative.

 - Add a pinch of nutmeg for warmth